DiPierroLab/Bernardo/DNA_degradation_src/README.md

 # README file for DNA degradation simulations

-Included in this folder are source code files for generating Python scripts that simulate the degradation of an ensemble of native structures representative of lymphoblastoid cells over a 1.1Mb region of chromosome 7 (95.4 to 96.5 Mbp) at a nucleosome resultion (200bp), comprised of 5500 beads each.
+Included in this folder are source code files for generating Python scripts that simulate the degradation of an ensemble of native structures representative of lymphoblastoid cells over a 1.1Mb region of chromosome 7 (95.4 to 96.5 Mbp) at a nucleosome resolution (200bp), comprised of 5500 beads each.

 ## Ensemble of original structures